BEE MORTALITY CAUSED BY THE USE OF PLANT PROTECTION PRODUCTS

 Abstract

-Bees, pollen, and other beekeeping matrices provide important information about the state of the environment, particularly in relation to chemical contamination from plant protection products (pesticides).
-Laboratory analyses can detect active substances from these products on the bees' bodies and in the pollen they collect during their flights in treated areas.
+Bees, pollen, and other beekeeping matrices provide important information about the state of the environment and on contamination, particularly chemical contamination from plant protection products (pesticides) that may be present in the environment.
+Laboratory analyses allow for the detection of active substances contained in the plant protection products used in areas where the insects fly and forage, identifying these traces on the bees' bodies and in the pollen.

 Description

-Additionally, this indicator can also be informed by reports from beekeepers and findings from research projects on the health of bees and hives, such as the SPIA-BEENET project coordinated by the Ministry of Agriculture, Food Sovereignty and Forests.
+These controls involve the public Veterinary Services, the Phytosanitary Services, and the laboratories of the Experimental Zooprophylactic Institutes (II.ZZ.SS.), which operate in an integrated and coordinated manner with other institutions through the application of specific protocols and guidelines (Ministry of Health Guidelines, 2014).
+Furthermore, this indicator can be informed by reports from beekeepers and the findings of research projects on the health status of bees and hives, such as the SPIA-BEENET project coordinated by the Ministry of Agriculture, Food Sovereignty and Forests

 Purpose

-To identify, at the national level, the relationships and magnitude by which active substances in plant protection products are associated with mortality events in managed honeybee populations (Apis mellifera subsp.).
-These data also provide insights into the spatial distribution and environmental contamination by pesticides.
+Identify the national relationships and the extent to which active substances in plant protection products are associated with mortality events in managed honey bees (Apis mellifera subsp.).
+Furthermore, it is possible to highlight the most widespread and commonly used active substances, describing the monthly and seasonal trends of mortality.
+Such data also provide essential information regarding the distribution and environmental contamination of pesticides.

 Policy relevance and utility for users